Unannounced Visits by Government Agents for Immigration Related Enforcement Actions

 General Information

-• In most cases, Agents may not immediately go beyond GW public spaces into a university premises, such as individual offices, labs, conference rooms, residence halls and classrooms.
+• In most cases, Agents may not immediately go beyond GW public spaces into a university premises, such as individual offices, labs, conference rooms, residence halls, classrooms, and buildings or rooms within buildings in which access is restricted by lock and key or tap access through GWorld.
 A GW public space may be outside, or inside, such as a lobby or entryway to a building that does not require special access.

 • If Agents attempt to enter non-public spaces, state, “I am not authorized to let you enter.
 I will call our university police department now so they may speak with you.”
 If any Agent forces his/her way in, call the George Washington Police Department (GWPD) immediately and alert your supervisor.
 Under no circumstances should you attempt to physically obstruct Agents’ activities.